Skip to content

 There are three main parts of the ear (external, middle and inner ear) and diseases of the ear are classified according to the part where the disorder occurs .
 Inflammation and infection of the middle ear, which are nearly always associated with fluid in the middle ear space, are referred to as otitis media (OM) .

 OM can be caused by viruses or bacteria or both, and often occurs as a result of another illness such as a cold .
-It can cause intermittent or persistent hearing impairment; the risk of permanent hearing loss increases if OM becomes chronic and is not adequately treated and followed up.
-Persistent ear discharge through a perforation (hole) in the eardrum is referred to as chronic suppurative otitis media (CSOM) .
+It can cause intermittent or persistent hearing impairment and the risk of permanent hearing loss increases if OM becomes chronic and is not adequately treated and followed up.
+Persistent ear discharge through a perforation (hole) in the tympanic membrane (eardrum) is referred to as chronic suppurative otitis media (CSOM) .
 For a diagnosis of CSOM, the tympanic membrane perforation must be able to be seen and large enough to allow the discharge to flow out of the middle ear space.

 OM, particularly in suppurative forms, is associated with impairment of hearing, with major implications for language development and learning .
 OM can affect Indigenous babies within weeks of birth and a high proportion of children living in remote communities will continue to suffer from CSOM throughout their developmental years .